 Standards of Business Conduct

 Envestnet is committed to fostering a work environment in which all individuals are treated with respect and dignity.
 Each individual should be permitted to work in a business-like atmosphere that promotes equal employment opportunities.

 The following conduct will not be tolerated and could result in disciplinary action, including termination:

-A Covered Person or Envestnet may terminate the employment or service relationship at will, at any time, without cause or advance notice.
+A Covered Person or Envestnet may terminate the employment or service relationship at will, at any time, without cause or advance notice, subject to the terms of any applicable employment agreement.
 Thus, Envestnet does not strictly adhere to a progressive disciplinary system since each incident of misconduct may have a different set of circumstances or differ in its severity.
 Envestnet will take such disciplinary action as it deems appropriate and commensurate with any misconduct of the Covered Person.